5 Signs Your Spouse Is Hiding Bitcoin Assets In Your Divorce

 Bank accounts show large singular cash withdrawals or a pattern of smaller withdrawals of similar size.

 This kind of pattern warrants further investigation.
 What was the money used for?
 Trading cash for Bitcoins is one possibility, but there are many more.
 Transferring cash to a Paypal account is another red flag.
 What was the purpose of this transfer, and to whom is the money going?

 Secretive behavior with account statements.

 The New Jersey Law Journal recently tackled the issue of the impact of Bitcoin and cryptocurrency on divorce.
-Although Bitcoin is largely anonymous and difficult to trace, when it enters digital space, it is traceable.
+Although Bitcoin is largely anonymous and difficult to trace, it is traceable when it enters digital space.
 For example, if it can be proven that large amounts of money have been transferred through currency exchange, your attorney or a financial forensic analyst can support your accusation.
-A good divorce lawyer will be able to advise you on the best approach with regard to proving the existence of assets in Bitcoins.
-Although digital currencies may be harder to value than more traditional assets such as stocks, shares, and property, this does not prevent the court from determining a fair evaluation.
+A good divorce lawyer will be able to advise you on the best approach to proving the existence of assets in Bitcoins.
+Although digital currencies may be harder to value than traditional assets such as stocks, shares, and property, this does not prevent the court from determining a fair evaluation.

 Retain a Wall Township Divorce Lawyer Today

 At Bronzino Law Firm, our attorneys have extensive experience helping clients across the Jersey Shore in Point Pleasant, Toms River, Jackson, Wall, Sea Girt, and Brick favorably and effectively divide marital assets divorce or mediation process.